Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 Finally, if the landlord rushes to sign you up, that's a warning sign.
 Responsible, legitimate landlords will definitely want to run a background check and see their prospects' credit reports.
 This protects both the landlord and the tenant.

-Actually, renting is so competitive in major Canadian cities that landlords can be picky, so newcomers need to arrive prepared for a meeting.
+Renting is so competitive in major Canadian cities that landlords can be picky, so newcomers must arrive prepared for a meeting.

 If the landlord doesn't care about your background, beware.
 Things might be shady.